Building on Success

 Extending Emergency Permits

-Until legislation provides a path for a long-term permit program, Shared Spaces is extending all current emergency permits that are set to expire on June 30, 2021 as follows:
+Shared Spaces is extending all valid pandemic permits that are set to expire on June 30, 2022 as follows:

 Sidewalk and Parking Lane: Your permit will be automatically extended.
 No action needed unless you intend to end your participation in the program.